Working with Congress: Activist Milestone #3

-Also, learn ways how to create a leader in your member of Congress and when appropriate, incorporate those tips into your correspondence with them.
+Also, learn ways you can create a leader in your member of Congress and when appropriate, incorporate those tips into your correspondence with them.

 In your letter, be sure to request a reply and include all of your contact information.
 Once you’ve sent your letter, wait a few days and then call to make sure the aide that handles these issues received your letter.
-You can use our Action Center on the RESULTS website to search for the names of key policy aides.
-After using the above link to find your specific member of Congress, click on the “Staff” tab for a list of aides.
+You can use our Legislator Lookup on the RESULTS website to search for the names of key policy aides.
 If you cannot find or don’t know the aide that handles your issue, just call the office and ask.

-Note: All mail sent to congressional offices in Washington is now screened for anthrax, which can take 2 to 6 weeks to process.
-We suggest you fax a copy of your handwritten letter to Congress, mail or deliver your letter to the local district office, or contact your members of Congress via e-mail (which is less effective than a handwritten letter).
-You can find all the necessary contact information for your elected officials in the Action Center.
+Note: Mail sent to congressional offices in Washington is still being screened for biological agents.
+We suggest you scan a copy of your handwritten letter to the Washington office, mail or deliver your letter to the local district office, or contact your members of Congress via e-mail.
+You can find all the necessary contact information for your elected officials in the Legislator Lookup.